Skip to main content

 Action Status

-Mission Statement revised in Spring 2023 to be:
+The Department of Public Safety (DPS) revised its mission statement in Spring 2023 to be:

 The mission of the University of Maryland Department of Public Safety is to serve the university community, to protect life and property, and to uphold the law, all within a supportive, respectful and inclusive environment.